Easy Step by Step Vertical Trellis

 Bamboo poles being attached to metal and PVC piping.

-• The the final step of draping the 2″ x 4″ welded wire over the frame was the easiest.
-The wire cloth had to be securely fastened to 9 bamboo poles and the arched frame.
+• The final step of draping the 2″ x 4″ welded wire over the frame was the easiest.
+The wire cloth needs to be securely fastened to 9 bamboo poles and the arched frame.

 Lots of wire holds this structure together!